xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Glossary.md

 ### Document Revision

-As ArangoDB supports MVCC, documents can exist in more than one revision.
+As AvocadoDB supports MVCC, documents can exist in more than one revision.
 The document revision is the MVCC token used to identify a particular revision of a document.
 It is a string value currently containing an integer number and is unique within the list of document revisions for a single document.
 Document revisions can be used to conditionally update, replace or delete documents in the database.
 In order to find a particular revision of a document, you need the document handle and the document revision.

-The document revision is stored in the `_rev` attribute of a document, and is set and updated by ArangoDB automatically.
+The document revision is stored in the `_rev` attribute of a document, and is set and updated by AvocadoDB automatically.
 The `_rev` value cannot be set from the outside.

-ArangoDB currently uses 64bit unsigned integer values to maintain document revisions internally.
-When returning document revisions to clients, ArangoDB will put them into a string to ensure the revision id is not clipped by clients that do not support big integers.
-Clients should treat the revision id returned by ArangoDB as an opaque string when they store or use it locally.
-This will allow ArangoDB to change the format of revision ids later if this should be required.
+AvocadoDB currently uses 64bit unsigned integer values to maintain document revisions internally.
+When returning document revisions to clients, AvocadoDB will put them into a string to ensure the revision id is not clipped by clients that do not support big integers.
+Clients should treat the revision id returned by AvocadoDB as an opaque string when they store or use it locally.
+This will allow AvocadoDB to change the format of revision ids later if this should be required.
 Clients can use revisions ids to perform simple equality/non-equality comparisons (e.g. to check whether a document has changed or not), but they should not use revision ids to perform greater/less than comparisons with them to check if a document revision is older than one another, even if this might work for some cases.

 ### Edge